Salaizrm/the-palate-ballot/NOTES.md

 2. creating controllers and views
     - Signup:
-        - allows new user to signup (signup form will be located on homepage).
+      x - allows new user to signup (signup form will be located on homepage).
         - has form that requires valid username, email, and password. else refreshes homepage with new error message inside signup box, "sorry the username or email you have entered in is invalid".
         - sends them to login page.